Progressive Insurance

 infographic of different excavator insurance coverages

-Additionally, separate coverage may be needed in the event that your machinery breaks down (not caused by user error or damage).
-Business interruption caused by damaged machinery may be covered under your general liability policy or you excavator insurance policy, however you must confirm this with your insurance provider.
 If business interruption is not offered under those two policies, it may be provided with a heavy equipment insurance plan.
-Business interruption coverage is vital for covering labor costs and loss of income if your team cannot operate for an extensive period of time due to equipment malfunction.
+Business interruption coverage is vital for covering labor costs and lost income if your team cannot operate for an extended period due to equipment malfunction.

 Find us NOW!